 - The state and the media

-There will be opportunities for group discussion and breakout sessions throughout, and time and space for reflection and networking.
+There will be opportunities for group discussion and breakout-room sessions throughout, and time allocated for informal networking with fellow participants.

 The conference will be held under the Chatham House Rule, in order to enable frank and productive conversations.